Covid information

 • CPFT is continuously reviewing its visiting policy, in line with national guidance.

-• Anyone with a COVID-19 positive test, or other symptoms of respiratory infections, should not visit the wards, even if these symptoms are mild or intermittent.
+• Anyone with a positive Covid test, or other symptoms of respiratory infections, should not visit the wards, even if these symptoms are mild or intermittent.

 • For any questions or queries, contact the ward manager, who will be happy to help.